 This page covers biofuels produced from Bio-oil (bio-crude) produced in dedicated facilities by pyrolysis and thermochemical conversion.

-- Download the EBTP Value Chain Fact Sheet #4 Torrefaction and Pyrolysis (157 Kb)
+- Download the ETIP Bioenergy Fact Sheet on Pyrolysis Oi

 A number of research projects and companies are developing innovative processes to turn a wide range of biomass (forestry residues, crop residues, waste paper and organic waste) into stable, concentrated bio-oil (biocrude) that is compatible with existing refinery technology and can be converted into advanced biofuels.

 For example, in the HTU® (hydrothermal upgrading) process, originally developed by Shell, biomass is treated with water at high temperature and pressure (300-350°C & 120-180 bar) to produce bio-crude.
 This can be separated by flashing or extraction to heavy crude (suitable for co-combustion in coal power stations) and light crude, which can be upgraded by hydrodeoxygenation (HDO) to advanced biofuels (Source: Biofuel BV presentation).

 Updates on fast pyrolysis are included on the PyroKnown website, which is dedicated to sharing knowledge and learning about biomass fast pyrolysis.
 See PyroWiki, PyroWebinar, PyroMovies.